The Science

 Dr. David Creswell

-Dr. David Creswell is the CEO and Chief of Science at Equa.
+Dr. David Creswell is Co-Founder and Chief of Science at Equa.
 He is a Professor in Psychology and Neuroscience at Carnegie Mellon University, and Principal Investigator of the Health and Human Performance Laboratory.
 David has published over 75 scientific articles and several books, including the foundational Handbook of Mindfulness.
 For his work on mindfulness, he has received early career awards from the Association for Psychological Science, the American Psychological Association, the Social Personality Health Network, and the American Psychosomatic Society.

 Dr. Creswell has written the full story about how he got into the science of mindfulness training.